 If you are buying your new mobile online you should still be able to port your mobile number using the following simple steps:

-- Request your PAC number from your existing Network and make a note of it.
+- Request your PAC code from your existing Network and make a note of it.

 - Select a mobile handset and network tariff combination that suits you and order online.